JulKoroleva/CaesarCipher/README.md

  6. Open your web browser and go to `http://localhost:8080` to access the Caesar Cipher app.

-## About Caesar Cipher
-The Caesar cipher is one of the simplest and oldest encryption techniques.
-It works by shifting each letter in the plaintext by a fixed number of positions down or up the alphabet.
-This app preserves the original alphabet of the text, ensuring that both the encryption and decryption maintain the same character set.

 ## Browser Compatibility
 The Caesar Cipher app is designed to work across a wide range of modern web browsers.
 It dynamically adapts its language to match your browser's settings, making it accessible and user-friendly.